 We did not quite meet our target in this area.
-According to the accountability surveys, families showed most satisfaction with opportunities for their children to learn about computers (100%), art (93%), music (100%) and health (97%).
-Challenges include dissatisfaction with learning another language (37%) and drama (42%).
-Drama response has shown an increase in favorability from the previous year.
+According to the accountability surveys, families showed most satisfaction with opportunities for their children to learn about music (100%) computers (91%), and the variety of subjects available (91%).
+Challenges include dissatisfaction with learning another language (23%; 32% of respondents indicated "Don't Know")) and drama (38%; 31% of respondents indicated "Don't Know").
 MES will continue to focus on better communicating the happenings of our school, community involvement and targeted professional development for all staff.